Kia Sportage SUV - Engines, drive & performance

 As a reasonably tall crossover SUV, the Sportage is never going to be the most entertaining car in the world to drive, but compared to its rivals, it’s perfectly competent.

 Most versions ride nicely and the steering is positive and direct, while there’s plenty of grip, too.
 The manual gearbox in our test car was a sweet-shifting thing and body lean is well controlled in the corners.
 Most of the time, the car with the four-wheel drive behaves like it's front-wheel drive, but it can send up to 40% of its power to the rear wheels if it detects the front is losing grip.

 However, it’s still very much a comfort-orientated driving experience and not quite as sharp as rivals such as the Mazda CX-5, Ford Kuga and SEAT Ateca.
 It beats all three for ride smoothness – motorway surface imperfections and urban potholes are absorbed effectively and few shocks are transmitted to passengers.
 The large wheels and extra weight of the mild-hybrid technology in the range-topper detracts from this, however, making the ride somewhat bouncier.

 Kia Sportage diesel engines

-The flagship Sportage diesel engine is a clever one; it's a 1.6-litre turbodiesel that uses a 48v power supply to provide electrical assistance when acceleration.
-This setup is known as a 'mild hybrid' and aims to reduce engine workload and consequently improve fuel economy and lower emissions.
-It works, too.
+The flagship Sportage diesel engine is a clever one; it's a 1.6-litre turbodiesel using a 48-volt starter motor that can also give acceleration a small boost.
+This setup is known as 'mild hybrid' and aims to reduce engine workload and consequently improve fuel economy and lower emissions.

-An electric motor forms part of a 'starter generator' unit which allows engine stop-start to function over a much broader speed range, cutting the engine from around 10mph when you're pulling up to a halt and then restarting as soon as power is required.
+The electric 'starter-generator' unit is meant to allow the engine to temporarily switch off over a much broader speed range, cutting the engine from around 10mph when you're pulling up to a halt and then restarting as soon as power is required.
 It's inobtrusive in action but during our test it didn't cut in quite as often as we were expecting.